-Our two week performance intensives have a maximum of 22 students.
+Our two-week camps have a maximum of 22 students.
 There are two Teaching Artists and an intern for each camp.
 All Camp Shakespeare Teaching Artists are classically trained professional actors and educators.
 All of our interns are college-aged students pursuing degrees in theatre and/or education.
 Check out our faculty bios here.

-What if my child is on the cusp of an age group?
+What if my student is on the cusp of an age group?
 Can they move into the older group?

 We ask that students remain in their designated age group or corresponding grade level.
-Our curriculums are designed for each specific age group and we have found that these peer groups are the most successful for creating strong ensembles.
-There is a an extremely big difference, both developmentally and socially, between an 11-year-old and a 14-year-old, or a 14-year-old and an 18-year-old, which leads to a lot of group dynamic challenges.
-Camp Shakespeare is also a true performance intensive, which means it’s a very long and demanding day.
-We pace each age group appropriately throughout the day.
-We pride ourselves on the caliber of training all of our age groups receive.
+Our curriculums are designed for specific age groups and we have found that these peer groups are the most successful for creating strong ensembles and preventing group dynamic challenges.
+Camp Shakespeare is both fun and demanding, and we pace each age group appropriately throughout the day.
+We pride ourselves on the caliber of training all of our students receive.

-The Shakespeare Theatre Company encourages children of all abilities to discover and develop their full creative potential through the performing arts.
-In order to plan the best experience for your child, we ask that you provide us with specific information regarding special circumstances or conditions that may impact your child’s learning or participation in Camp Shakespeare.
+The Shakespeare Theatre Company encourages students of all abilities to discover and develop their full creative potential through the performing arts.
+In order to plan the best experience for your student, we ask that you provide us with specific information regarding special circumstances or conditions that may impact your student’s learning or participation in Camp Shakespeare.
 As our team of Teaching Artists plan the camp curriculum in early June, this information will help us address the needs of your individual student.

 Do you offer before- or aftercare?